Plestiodon anthracinus

-Plestiodon anthracinus, the coal skink, is a species of lizard which is endemic to North America.
+Plestiodon anthracinus, the coal skink, is a species of lizard which is endemic to the United States.

 Description

-It grows to 13–18 cm in total length with a maximum snout to vent length (SVL) of 7 cm.
+It is a mid-sized lizard with short well developed legs, and overlap when addressed in most specimens, except gravid females.
+It grows to 13–18 cm in total length with a maximum snout-to-vent length (SVL) of 7 cm.
 It is a four-lined skink whose light stripes extend onto the tail.
-The broad dark lateral stripe is 4-4.5 scales wide and there are no light lines on top of the head.
+The broad dark lateral stripe is 4–4.5 scales wide and there are no light lines on top of the head.
 The dorsolateral light stripe is on the edges of the 3rd and 4th scale rows, counting from midline of back.
 One postmental scale is present.
 The sides of the head of the male are reddish during spring breeding season, at least in some parts of the range.

 Taxonomy

 Two subspecies of the coal skink are recognized, including the nominotypical subspecies: